New York City's 23rd City Council district: Recent election results

+2025

+2023 (redistricting)

+Due to redistricting and the 2020 changes to the New York City Charter, councilmembers elected during the 2021 and 2023 City Council elections will serve two-year terms, with full four-year terms resuming after the 2025 New York City Council elections.

 2021

 In 2019, voters in New York City approved Ballot Question 1, which implemented ranked-choice voting in all local elections.
 Under the new system, voters have the option to rank up to five candidates for every local office.
 Voters whose first-choice candidates fare poorly will have their votes redistributed to other candidates in their ranking until one candidate surpasses the 50 percent threshold.
 If one candidate surpasses 50 percent in first-choice votes, then ranked-choice tabulations will not occur.

 2017

 2015 special

 In 2015, Councilman Mark Weprin took a position in the administration of Governor Andrew Cuomo, leaving his seat vacant.
 Most special elections in New York City are officially nonpartisan, but because the election to fill Weprin's seat coincided with the 2015 municipal elections, a standard partisan primary and general election were held.